-The university believes that the use of alcohol, tobacco and illegal drugs is counterproductive to the educational process and contributes to behaviors that are offensive and disruptive to the campus community.
-Not only is the use of alcohol illegal for those under age 21, but alcohol by its nature can create unhealthy dependencies, generate behavior offensive to others, waste money, and take lives.
+The university believes that the misuse of alcohol, tobacco and illegal drugs is counterproductive to the educational process and contributes to behaviors that may be harmful to individuals and/or the campus community.
+Not only is the use of alcohol illegal for those under age 21, but alcohol may create unhealthy dependencies, generate behavior offensive to others, waste money, and take lives.
 Because of the significant personal and societal dangers associated with alcohol, tobacco and illegal drugs, the university chooses to take a strong stand against their use.
 For these reasons, Eastern Mennonite University supports non use as the most appropriate and responsible lifestyle choice.

 *NOTE on Self-Reporting/Amnesty for Alcohol and Other Drugs: Individuals who self-report consumption or potential misuse of alcohol and other drugs will not face university disciplinary action.
 In cases of self-reporting, a member of the student life staff will meet with the student to determine the best educational and/or recovery options available for the student, if needed.
 In cases of self-reporting, the university will offer its own resources as well as community-based resources to help.